To work, to pray, to play in the Light of the Lord

 "I’ve been a Foundation Governor since September 2014.
 My three children attended Holy Family school.
 I was a PTA member for many years.
 I have lived in Wortley for 25 years.
 As a Governor we help ensure our school delivers the best education and experiences for our children.
 It is a very interesting and enjoyable role.
 I would encourage any parent to give consideration to the role of parent Governor when the next vacancy arises."

-Mrs B Kirkwood - Foundation
+Mrs B Kirkwood - Foundation and RE Governor

-"This is my first time being part of a Governing Body.
+"This is my second time being part of a Governing Body.
 My late husband and all three of my children attended Holy Family school.
 I was also school secretary for 20 years and had the pleasure of working for 3 great headteachers.
 My interests are gardening, walking, reading, knitting and spending time with my family.
 I have such happy memories of Holy Family; being a Governor is a great way to continue offering my services."

 Mr C Kelly- Parent Governor